O1af/my-site/src/assets/blog/interviews.md

 ### Questions to Ask the Interviewer

-- How does the team foster collaboration and mentorship?
+- In your experience, is there a culture of collaboration and mentorship?
 - What projects have interns worked on in the past?
 - Are there opportunities to grow and take on responsibilities?